thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 ```
 python setup.py sdist bdist_wheel
 ```
 Running this file creates the subdirectories: dist and elxsi.egg-info.
-An executable installer can also be created for installing the package in an MS Windows environment.
+An executable installer can also be created for installing the package in a Microsoft Windows environment.
 To create an executable installer, run the command:
 ```
 python setup.py bdist_wininst